Cybersecurity Maturity Model Certification Services (CMMC)

 The CMMC model framework categorizes cybersecurity best practices at the highest level by domains.

 Each domain is further segmented by a set of capabilities and achievements to ensure that cybersecurity objectives are met within each domain.
 Companies will further validate compliance with the required capabilities by demonstrating adherence to practices and processes that have been mapped across three maturity levels (explained below).
-Within this context, practices will measure the technical activities required to achieve compliance with a given capability requirement, while processes will measure the maturity of an organization's cybersecurity processes.
+Within this context, practices will measure the technical activities required to achieve compliance with a given capability requirement, while processes will measure the maturity of a organizations cybersecurity processes.

 CMMC Model 2.0 Levels